 Additionally, controlling your spend leads to real cost savings.
 This consolidated and insightful data will help you report on spend health more accurately, leading to healthier spending habits, both on and off-contract.

 Getting control over your spend also helps you to save time and keep from stressing at the end of the month or fiscal year.
 By staying on top of your data, you can avoid lengthy manual reconciliations and access more accurate, real-time data.

 At Tradeshift, we don’t just talk the talk; we deliver results.
-That’s why we were named one of Spend Matters’ 2021 ‘50 to Know’ Providers in Procurement Technology!
+That’s why we were rated in the market leader category in FeaturedCustomers' 2023 Spend Management Customer Success Awards’.

 When it comes to procurement specifically, the closer you can get to have 100% of your spend under management, the better.
 This leads to greater cost visibility, leading to an array of positive outcomes.
 Your team will find themselves more equipped to support compliance initiatives and negotiate for better pricing points.

 It takes some time to get your spend under management.
 There are two main things you need to get started: